kkelchte/kkelchte.github.io/docs/2018-05-25_structuring_ideas.md

 ---

 _At SIMPAR and ICRA I realized the complexity of the task of control prediction with DRL trained end-to-end namely the influence of the dynamics of the model.
 This is discussed in 1.
-Besides this main control concern, I was having some other new insides I would like to keep in mind and are listed in section 2 and 3._
+Besides this main control concern, I was having some other new insights I would like to keep in mind and are listed in section 2 and 3._

 ### 1 don't just ignore the influence of a bad attitude controller